Castellane, Provence: tourism & sightseeing

-Castellane is found at the northern end of the Gorges du Verdon in the Alpes de Haute Provence department, and is a very popular base for exploring the gorges and other scenic highlights of the region.
+Castellane is found at the north-east end of the Gorges du Verdon in the Alpes-de-Haute-Provence department, and is a popular base for exploring the gorges and other scenic highlights of the region.

 Among the more recent buildings of interest are the Town Hall, in a neo-classical style, and the 18th century Chateau d'Eoulx.

 Just on the eastern edge of Castellane there is a 15th century stone bridge called the Pont du Roc, built to replace an earlier bridge that stood here by the 9th century.
 It was in March 1815 that Napoleon crossed this bridge when returning from exile in Elba: hence the bridge and Castellane also form part of the popular Route Napoleon tourist route.

 The old town is also surrounded in part by the original 14th century ramparts: you can see these to the north of the town centre in Castellane.
 The ramparts include an unusual five sided tower.
 Around the base of the tower there are terrased gardens (although these were very neglected when we visited).

 Everywhere you go in Castellane you are aware of the large cliff-sided rock next to the village that supports the Chapel of Notre-Dame-du-Roc.
 The current chapel dates from the 18th century, although an earlier chapel on the same site was built in the 12th century.